Microsoft SQL Server

 mssql.ParseURL()

-function is also provided in case you need to convert the DSN into amssql.ConnectionURL
+function to convert a DSN into amssql.ConnectionURL

 :